Budget Direct: Awards

 Budget Direct has won the CANSTAR award for Outstanding Value Car Insurance every year from 2007 to 2022.
-Budget Direct won the Money Magazine Insurer of the Year award for their Car and Home Insurance products every year from 2017 to 2022.
+Budget Direct won the Money Magazine Insurer of the Year award for their car and home insurance products every year from 2017 to 2022.
 They have also won the Money Magazine Best-Value Car Insurance award from 2019 to 2022.

+Criticism

+In February 2026, the Australian Securities and Investments Commission (ASIC) took legal action against Auto & General after more than 39,000 Budget Direct customers lost discounts between March 2020 and July 2024 after making changes to their insurance policy such as updating their address or the frequency of their payments.
+ASIC alleged the company became aware of the issue as early as 2016 but failed to fix it or inform customers for years.
+Although Auto & General later repaid the customers and made improvements to its system, ASIC will seek declarations and civil penalties.